dart-lang/site-www/src/resources/dartpad-best-practices.md

-Learners can practice when to use async functions, where to use the `Future` class, how to use the `async` and `await` keywords, and handling errors.
+Learners can practice when to use async functions, where to use the `Future` class, how to use the `async` and `await` keywords, and how to handle errors.

 Even though this section is not explicitly labeled as a quiz, learners may still consider it as a final assessment.
 As one of our study participants said,
-_“Whenever you do like a tutorial and it's the final part, it's usually to me that means it's like a test of every single thing that you've written out and combining them.“_
+“Whenever you do like a tutorial and it's the final part, it's usually to me that means it's like a test of every single thing that you've written out and combining them.“

 <div class="col-md-9" markdown="1">
 {% asset dartpad-best-practices/quiz_future.png alt="A coding quiz: implementing 3 functions about async functions, async/await keywords and handling errors" %}
 <p style="text-align: center;" markdown="1">
-  *A coding quiz: implementing 3 functions about async functions, async/await keywords and handling errors*
+  *A coding quiz: implementing 3 functions about async functions, async/await keywords, and handling errors*
 </p>
 </div>